 Previous studies have suggested the possibility that the incidence of TB can increase after infection with HIV, but these studies were not able to quantify a statistically significant risk.
 There were several cohort characteristics analyzed by Sonnenberg et al. that allowed them to evaluate the pattern of temporal risk of TB after HIV seroconversion: the incidence of TB in the group was very high, and the cohort had a high rate of seroconversion HIV.
 Sonnenberg et al. were able to analyze results between 23.874 miners, including 2.737 miners with a documented HIV seroconversion.
 TB diagnostic capacity allowed a definitive diagnosis of TB, and the cohort had consistent access to reliable health care.

-In the study, the miners who were tested for HIV in sexually transmitted disease (STD) clinics, during hospitalization, or as part of seroprevalence surveys during the designated study period were eligible for enrollment.
-Miners were followed until they developed pulmonary TB, die or leave the mines.
-Miners HIV-negative were also censored analysis in 1 year after the last negative HIV test.
-TB was detected during routine annual exams or visits initiated by the patient to the hospital or an STD clinic.
-Throughout the study period, were performed repetitions of HIV tests initiated primarily during visits by the patient to the hospital or STD (or other) Clinical and during seroprevalence surveys.
+In the study, minors who were tested for HIV in sexually transmitted disease (STD) clinics during hospitalization, or as part of seroprevalence surveys, during the designated study period were eligible for enrollment.
+The miners were followed until they developed pulmonary TB, die, or leave the mines.
+HIV-negative miners were also censored for analysis in 1 year after the last HIV negative test.
+TB was detected during routine annual exams or patient-initiated visits to the hospital or an STD clinic.
+During the study period, HIV test replications were performed mainly during patient-initiated visits to the hospital or STD (or other) clinics, as well as during seroprevalence surveys.